AvtsVivek/AzureWithTerraformAdvanced/iac/23001120-std-load-bal-two-vm-terraform/ReadMe.md

 - Standard load balancer is added in a subsequent exercise.

 - What is achieved is the following.
+Here we are creating two vms.

 ![Vnet topology to be created](./topology.svg)